 Notes: The function may be assigned to one of the function keys.
-For more details, please check chapter 12.6 Preset Keys on page 140.
-Radioddity
+For more details,

-12.9.5 Radio Revive 🕕
+12.9.5 Radio Revive Decode 🕕

 It allows the radio to receive and deal with the 'Radio Revive' command, and activate itself to be used again.